Alex Conant

 Roger Alexander Conant is an American political operative, communications and media strategist and consultant.
-He served as Communications Director for Marco Rubio's 2016 presidential campaign and is a founding partner of Firehouse Strategies, a consulting firm.
+He served as Communications Director for Marco Rubio's 2016 presidential campaign and is a founding partner of Firehouse Strategies, a communications consulting firm.

 Family and education

-Conant was born in New York and grew up in Sunfish Lake, Minnesota, as a son of Ingrid J. Conant and Roger R. Conant.
+Conant was born in New York City and grew up in Sunfish Lake, Minnesota; he is a son of Ingrid J. Conant and Roger R. Conant.
 His mother manages two farms in Lime Springs, Iowa, and his father was the chairman and chief investment officer of Magni Asset Management in Minneapolis.
-Conant graduated from St. Paul Academy in 1998 and subsequently obtained a bachelor's degree in economics and a master's degree in public affairs from the University of Wisconsin-Madison.
+Conant graduated from St. Paul Academy and Summit School in Minnesota in 1998 and subsequently obtained a bachelor's degree in economics and a master's degree in public affairs from the University of Wisconsin-Madison.
 During his time at university, he served as the editor-in-chief of the student daily, The Badger Herald.

 Career

 Early career

-Conant gained his first experience in the political sector during his time at high-school.

-In 1996, he volunteered for Rudy Boschwitz's Senate campaign and subsequently served on Norm Coleman's mayoral re-election campaign in 1997 and on his race for governor of Minnesota in 1998.
-After graduating high-school, Conant deferred his university entry, to continue serving on the campaign of Coleman until 1999 and while at university, he then served on Coleman's 2002 U.S. Senate campaign.
-Following his time at university, in 2005 Conant started serving as press secretary for Senator John Thune of South Dakota and in 2006 he became deputy press secretary for the Office of Management and Budget and then served as a regional White House spokesman for George W. Bush.
+Conant gained his first experience in the politics while in high school.
+In 1996, he volunteered for Rudy Boschwitz's Senate campaign and subsequently worked on Norm Coleman's mayoral re-election campaign in 1997 and on his race for governor of Minnesota in 1998.
+After graduating high school, Conant deferred his university entry to continue working for Coleman's campaign until 1999 and while at university, he worked on Coleman's 2002 U.S. Senate campaign.
+Following his time at university, in 2005, Conant was press secretary for Senator John Thune of South Dakota and in 2006 he became deputy press secretary for the Office of Management and Budget and then served as a regional White House spokesman for U.S. President George W. Bush.

-In 2008, following his time at the White House, Conant then served as the national press secretary for the Republican National Committee (RNC).
-Campaigns and Elections commented on his time at the RNC "If you're a reporter in Washington, you know Alex Conant.
+In 2008, following his time at the White House, Conant served as the national press secretary for the Republican National Committee (RNC).
+"Campaigns and Elections" commented on his time at the RNC: "If you're a reporter in Washington, you know Alex Conant.
 As the RNC's national press secretary during the 2008 election, Conant waged an assault on the media's e-mail inboxes—but he did it in a friendly way."

 Tim Pawlenty 2012 presidential campaign

-Beginning in 2009, Conant then advised Minnesota Governor Tim Pawlenty.
+Beginning in 2009, Conant advised Minnesota Governor Tim Pawlenty.
 He first served as his communications director and subsequently as his national press secretary, during Pawlenty's 2012 presidential campaign.

 Marco Rubio press secretary

-In 2011, Conant was hired as a spokesman and advisor to Marco Rubio, for whom he served for over five years.
-He first worked as press secretary in Rubio's Senate office before he joined the presidential campaign.
-He later also served as a senior advisor on Rubio's Senate re-election campaign.
+In 2011, Conant was hired as a spokesman and advisor to Marco Rubio, for whom he worked for over five years.
+He first worked as press secretary in Rubio's Senate office before he joined Rubio's presidential campaign.
+He later served as a senior advisor on Rubio's Senate re-election campaign.